-Since 2003, Siv has held scientific positions in industry, commercial, and academic research/faculty settings.
-Her doctoral studies, which she completed in 2011, were on communities of bacteria in satellite wastewater treatment systems.
-She has also performed scientific research in conservation microbiology, freshwater pollution and bioremediation, environmental viral diversity, and the use of microbiomes and microbial communities in sustaining responsible stewardship of the extended natural environment.
+Between 2003 and 2018, Siv held professional positions in scientific industry, commercial, and academic research/faculty settings.
+Her doctoral studies, which she completed in 2011, were an examination of communities of bacteria in wastewater treatment systems.
+She has also specialized in conservation microbiology, freshwater pollution and bioremediation, and environmental viral diversity.

 "Siv has the fluency to navigate details and dimensions of life that aren’t being addressed elsewhere, with emotion and intellect intact, facts and unanswered questions, paved paths and tools to the unknown."